 Well, let’s look at this from a different angle.
-According to Peter Drucker, “Strategy is a commodity, execution is an art.“ - the way how we do things matters a lot.
+According to Peter Drucker, “Strategy is a commodity, execution is an art.“ - the way we do things matters a lot.

 Let’s make it plain: it’s better to work smart than hard.

 Above all, the right prioritization and focusing on tasks that really matter is the main ingredient of smart work.
-Many startups know it, so they propose solutions that boost productivity while helping to maintain a work-life balance and staying healthy while working in a startup.
+Many startups know it, so they propose solutions that boost productivity while helping to maintain a work-life balance and stay healthy while working in a startup.

 For instance, methods that work well for Tidio are precise quarter goals in the form of OITs (Objective, Indicators, Tasks), flexible working hours combined with the opportunity to work remotely and access to the HearMe platform.